Ferries to Larne

 |Up to 7 daily

-Due to the very short durations of routes to Larne thee are no accomodation option.
+Due to the very short durations of routes to Larne there are no accomodation option.
 All routes do boast a Club Lounge.

 Onboard Facilities and Information

-Pets are permitted on both routes.
+Pets are permitted on this route.
 Pets must remain in the owners vehicle.

 Campsites near Larne

 More about Larne

 Larne is both a seaside port and a market town with a heavy emphasis on industry on the coast of County Antrim, Northern Ireland.
 It has been an important seaport for over ten centuries, and now serves as a major passenger and freight terminal.
 Larne has a population of around 32,000.